-2015 Compensation Components
+2016 Compensation Components

-For fiscal 2015, the Compensation Committee allocated total compensation among various pay elements consisting of base salary, performance-based cash bonus awards, time-based equity awards, performance-based equity awards, and perquisites and other compensation.
-The table below provides an overview of each element of compensation and is followed by a further discussion and analysis of the specific decisions that we made for each element for fiscal 2015:
+For fiscal 2016, the Compensation Committee allocated total compensation among various pay elements consisting of base salary, performance-based cash bonus awards, time-based equity awards, performance-based equity awards, and perquisites and other compensation.
+The table below provides an overview of each element of compensation and is followed by a further discussion and analysis of the specific decisions that we made for each element for fiscal 2016:

-Compensation Component Objective and Basis Form Practice Base salary Fixed compensation that is set at a competitive level for each position to reward demonstrated experience and skills.
-Cash Competitive market ranges are generally established at the 50 th percentile, with consideration for experience and scope of role relative to comparable positions in one peer group.
+Compensation Component Base salary Objective and Basis Fixed compensation that is set at a competitive level for Form Cash Practice Competitive market ranges are generally established at each position to reward demonstrated experience and skills. the 50 th percentile, with consideration for experience and scope of role relative to comparable positions in one peer group.
 Performance-based cash bonus awards Semi-annual and annual incentives that drive our performance and align executives' interests with stockholders' interests.
 Cash Target incentives are set as a percentage of base salary and are based on benchmarking from the 50 th to the 75 th percentile.
 Actual payment is calculated based on achievement of corporate and individual goals.
 Time-based equity awards Long-term incentive that aligns executives' interests with stockholders' interests and helps retain executives through long-term vesting periods.
 Restricted stock units Target equity awards (time-based plus performance-based) generally set between the 50 th percentile and the 75 th percentile.
-Performance-based equity awards Long-term incentive that drives our performance and aligns executives' interests with stockholders' interests and helps retain executives through long-term vesting periods.
+Performance-based equity awards Long-term incentive that focuses and rewards our performance and aligns executives' interests with stockholders' interests and helps retain executives through long-term vesting periods.
 Performance stock units Target equity awards (time-based plus performance-based) generally set between the 50 th percentile and the 75 th percentile.
 Actual payment is calculated based on achievement of corporate goals.
 Perquisites and other compensation Offered to attract and retain talent and to maintain competitive compensation packages.
 Various Named executive officers are eligible for certain severance benefits pursuant to their employment agreements and our 2014 Management Career Transition Plan.
 We do not provide any special perquisites to our named executive officers.
 Named executive officers are eligible to participate in health and welfare benefits and 401(k) matching available to all employees.

-The relative proportion of each element for fiscal 2015 was based generally on the Compensation Committee's comparison of compensation that we offered our named executive officers against compensation offered by peer group companies to their named executive officers, the tax and accounting consequences of certain types of equity compensation, and a desire to allocate a higher proportion of total compensation to performance-based and equity incentive awards.
+The relative proportion of each element for fiscal 2016, as set forth below, was based generally on the Compensation Committee's comparison of compensation that we offered our named executive officers against compensation offered by peer group companies to their named executive officers, the tax and accounting consequences of certain types of equity compensation, and a desire to allocate a higher proportion of total compensation to performance-based and equity incentive awards.